 Running “jstat -gc” for an hour or so under peak load provides useful details.
 Sample intervals of 10 to 60 seconds should provide a sufficient number of samples.
 The most significant values are GC counts, GC times, and survivor space occupancy.
 The generation sizes are also available.
 This data can be used to estimate reasonable sizes for the generations.

 There are some known issues with this tuning approach.

 - Sudden increases in response times can flush objects to the old generation.
 This can cause frequent Full GCs and decrease performance.
 Possible resolutions:

 - Set -Xmx to allow the heap to grow if needed.

 - Size Eden so that the time between GCs is a small multiple of the timeout.

 - Infrequent requirements for large memory objects.
 This may be a result of having large or multiple active DOM objects, a large array, etc. Possible resolutions:

 - Use SAX instead of DOM.
 This introduces limitations on how the data can be navigated.

 - Replace potentially large arrays with a different data structure.

-- Fast growth of permanent generation with space recovered by Full GCs.
-This may be a result of frequent creation of temporary class loaders for parsing objects using introspection.
+- The fast growth of permanent generation with space recovered by Full GCs.
+This may be a result of the frequent creation of temporary class loaders for parsing objects using introspection.

 - If possible, cache the results of the introspection.